CLIMAAX/SNOW/Risk_workflow_description.md

 We utilized ERA5 data for computing the intense snowfall and blizzard indices.
-For assessing population exposure, we relied on the JRC data portal, particularly the Global Human Settlement Layer (GHSL)

-Hazard assessment for Snow Blizzards: Only ERA5 data is used.

-Risk assessment for Snow Blizzards: ERA5 indices and population data are utilized.
+The Hazard map's annual probability is calculated using ERA5 datasets from 1991 to 2010.

 We downloaded the ERA5 single-level dataset using the CDS API from the Copernicus Climate Data Store.

 As there is no API available for downloading population data, we can utilize the Pooch library to download and unzip it.

-- ERA5 single level dataset: available from the  [Climate data store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)
+- ERA5 single-level dataset: available from the  [Climate data store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)

+## Exposure assessment

+For assessing population exposure, we relied on the JRC data portal, particularly the Global Human Settlement Layer (GHSL)

-- Population data: available from the  [JRC data portal](https://ghsl.jrc.ec.europa.eu/download.php?ds=pop)
+The population data are available from the  [JRC data portal](https://ghsl.jrc.ec.europa.eu/download.php?ds=pop)

-The Hazard map's annual probability is calculated using ERA5 datasets from 1991 to 2010